G00402034/G00402034.github.io/index.md

 ### Introduction

 This project is a C++ implementation of the "Digital Rain" effect inspired by the Matrix movies.
 It uses modern C++ techniques like object-oriented programming, smart pointers, and Windows API functions for console manipulation.
-My goal was to create a visually appealing and optimized implementation of the effect in a Windows console.
+My goal was to create a visually appealing implementation of the effect in a Windows console.

 ### Design & Test